Merzig-Wadern, Saarland, Germany

-We Remember ✅ the Fight crew of the Lancaster Mk.I LM593 AA-N,
+We Remember ✅ the Fight crew of the Lancaster Mk.III LM593 AA:N,

 Croxon Kenneth Eric, Dale James Atkinson, Fleming James Allan, Garforth Eric, Slater Edwin, Steward Alan Raymond Bryce, Vincent Frank Arthur, killed in action.